E-Paine/tkinter-docs/source/canvas.rst

           in front of the coordinate pair indicates using the current window's origin instead.
 For canvas objects, the *offset* option is used for stippling as well.
 The default value is ``"0,0"``.

         .. warning::
-            Stipple offsets are only supported on X11; they are silently ignored on other platforms.
+            Stipple offsets are only supported on Unix; they are silently ignored on other platforms.

         .. note::
             A Python tuple of ``(x, y)`` cannot be given and instead must be manually formatted to string of the correct format (``"x,y"`` or